Arc de Triomphe Wrapped | The extraordinariness of the ordinary

-The Parisian landscape looks different from the 18th of September, as one of its most iconic monuments is missing: the Arc de Triomphe.
-In fact, when looking across Avenue Foche one notices the 19th-century neoclassic marble arch hidden under a thick layer of recyclable silver plastic.
+The Parisian landscape looked different from the 18th of September to October 3, 2021, as one of its most iconic monuments was missing: the Arc de Triomphe.
+In fact, when looking across Avenue Foche, one could notice the 19th-century neoclassic marble arch hidden under a thick layer of recyclable silver plastic.
 This artwork shows Paris’s citizens the extraordinariness of the ordinary.

 The Arc de Triomphe

 Wanted by Napoleon in 1806 to commemorate his victory at Austerlitz, the Arc de Triomphe was not completed until 1836.
 By that time, the architect designated by Napoleon, Jean Chalgrin, had died and the project was passed over to Jean Nicholas Huyot.

 Victor Hugo‘s body was publicly displayed here in 1885 and, since its inauguration, the monument has been an icon of french imperialistic power.
 Indeed, Chalgrin, when designing the monument, cleverly decided to mock the ancient Roman Arch of Titus.

 Jeanne Claude and Christo became well-known in the 1970s for their Valley Curtain, a piece of site-specific art where they hung an enormous orange curtain through Colorado State Highway 325.
 From their first work to the Arc de Triomphe Wrapped Christo and Jeanne Claude remained tied to their ethics.
 That is, through the selling of preparatory drawings or collages, the two artists financed their projects entirely.
 Unlike most public art, Christo and Jeanne Claude made sure that there were no private companies or public institutions interfering with their projects.